godfat/godfat.org-rc/slide/2014-04-25-rubyqc/note.md

 That means, if you already know what's QuickCheck, sorry, you might not find this talk very interesting.
-You could checkout this slide, following this URL (point at the URL to the slide), moving forward, or reading RubyQC source (point at the RubyQC words), this is the link to the source on Github.
+You could checkout this slide, following this URL (point at the URL to the slide), moving forward, or read RubyQC source (point at the RubyQC words), this is the link to the source on Github.

 ## 2